umccr/google_lims/docs/a_z_setting_up_bcbio_run.md

 * for WGS `cp /g/data3/gx8/projects/std_workflow/scripts/config_bcbio.sh .`
 * for WTS `cp /g/data3/gx8/projects/std_workflow/scripts/config_bcbio_wts.sh .`

+If a WGS run includes **FFPE* samples it's usually best to move these to a separate project directory and use `config_bcbio_ffpe.sh` to configure these.
+This results in a reduced workflow set that ensures FFPE samples do not stall and cause delays.

 The `scripts` folder has additional drivers that can be used as needed, e.g., for exome or UMI runs.
 Replace the `PROJECTNAME` placeholder in the copied config script with the current project, then run it.

 `sh config_bcbio.sh` or for WTS samples `sh config_bcbio_wts.sh`